andersprenger/andersprenger/README.md

 ## ⚡ Fun fact

-I ❤️ cars, anime and games!
-If you play Overwatch in PC add me `knight#15883` and let's play toghether!
+I ❤️ cars, anime, and games!
+If you play Overwatch on PC add me `knight#15883` and let's play together!

 <br/>